Parker Health Group

 The Company You'll Keep

-The Geriatric Medicine Fellowships in Family Medicine and Community Health at Rutgers Robert Wood Johnson Medical School, accredited by the ACGME since 1987, train skilled and compassionate geriatricians to care for the aging population.
-We welcome graduates from Internal Medicine and Family Medicine residencies.
-Fellowships last 12 months, with a two-year clinical researcher track option.
-Fellows receive training for American Board of Family Medicine (ABFM) and American Board of Internal Medicine (ABIM) to become effective, efficient and compassionate geriatricians who will pass their CAQ examination in Geriatric Medicine and pursue careers handling the complex medical, functional, and emotional needs of the aging population.
+The Parker Health Group Geriatrics Fellowship has been accredited by the ACGME since 1987 and welcomes graduates from Family Medicine and Internal Medicine residencies to care for our aging population.
+The Fellowship lasts 12 months, with an optional two-year clinical researcher track.
+Fellows receive training to become effective, efficient, and compassionate geriatricians who will pass their American Board of Family Medicine or American Board of Internal Medicine CAQ examination in Geriatric Medicine and pursue careers managing the complex medical, functional, and emotional needs of our aging population.

-We offer four Geriatric fellow positions annually; selected fellows will actively work with our multidisciplinary faculty team, including core family medicine and internal medicine faculty in a multitude of service areas including inpatient rotations on the geriatrics consultation service; acute care; and Palliative Care.
-Outpatient rotations: Subacute Rehab; Long-Term Care; Assisted Living; Adult Daycare; Home-Based Primary Care; Hospice and Palliative Care; Medical Directorship/Leadership.
-Learner-Centered Curriculum with opportunities including: Varied electives; Research collaboration; Advocacy; Innovation; Leadership; and Additional Outpatient/Inpatient experiences.
-Geriatric Fellows also have the benefit of the new Parker Health Group Division of Geriatrics as a resource to advance their clinical skills and leadership opportunities in Geriatric Medicine.
+We offer up to 4 Geriatric fellow positions annually; selected fellows will actively work with our multidisciplinary faculty team, including core family medicine and internal medicine faculty in a multitude of service areas including Inpatient rotations: Geriatrics consultation service; Acute Care; Palliative Care.
+Outpatient rotations: Subacute Rehab; Long-Term Care; Assisted Living; Adult Daycare; Home-Based Primary Care; Hospice and Palliative Care; Medical Directorship.
+Learner-Centered Curriculum with opportunities: Varied electives; Research collaboration; Advocacy; Innovation; Leadership; and Additional Outpatient/Inpatient experiences.
+Geriatric Fellows also have the benefit of the new Parker Health Group Center for Longevity as a resource to advance their clinical and leadership skills.

 Your Core Geriatrician Faculty

-Fred Kobylarz, MD, MPH, Associate Professor, Department of Family Medicine and Community Health; Coordinator, Geriatric Undergraduate curricular development, RWJMS Curriculum Committee
+Fred Kobylarz, MD, MPH, Professor, Department of Family Medicine and Community Health; Medical Director, Parker at Monroe Long-term Care

 Learn More & Apply